-If you’re using the Coronavirus Job retention Scheme (CJRS), you should continue to run your payroll as normal, but pension contributions work a little differently.
-You can find more information about the coronavirus scheme on the government’s website, including a step-by-step guide to claiming and a calculator.
+If you’re using the CJRS, you should continue to run your payroll and continue contributing to your employees’ pensions at the regular agreed amount.
+You can find more information about the scheme on the government’s website, including a step-by-step guide to claiming and a calculator.

 What contributions do employers need to pay?